British Parking Association: Combined Parking Solutions

 On 30 August 2012 Combined Parking Solutions (CPS) was suspended from accessing the DVLA database for three months.

 The suspension was put in place as a result of CPS breaking the DVLA's rules on signage for privately issued parking tickets.
 The rules state(s) that parking companies must not make reference to liability by anyone other than the driver.
 On 14 June 2012, the DVLA sent a memo to the BPA about this issue and instructed them to put out a warning to their members.
 However, CPS was subsequently found to be in breach of this instruction on at least three separate occasions, and this resulted in their suspension.
-Being suspended from accessing the DVLA's registered keeper database will have a major effect upon how CPS operates.
+Being suspended from accessing the DVLA's registered keeper database will have had a major effect upon how CPS operates.
 Private parking companies use this database to find out who the registered keeper is of vehicles they wish to issue a ticket to so that they can send out demands for payment.
 Without this data, they have no way of trying to chase payment where the driver has not identified themselves (e.g. via an appeal).
-Further to this, the DVLA has confirmed that CPS will not be able to retrospectively gather this data after the suspension ends or via another parking company.
+Further to this, the DVLA confirmed that CPS would not be able to retrospectively gather this data after the suspension ended or via another parking company.
 Furthermore, shortly before CPS was suspended, the British Parking Association had only just recently appointed a Combined Parking Solutions representative to the Board of its Approved Operator Scheme.
-They continue to be represented on the AOS Board and no further issues have since been reported.
+They continued to be represented on the AOS Board and no further issues were been reported.
 Combined Parking Solutions ceased to be a member of the BPA in November 2014.
-As part of the BPA's new Governance, the AOS Board ceased to exist in 2014.
+As part of the BPA's changed Governance, the AOS Board ceased to exist in 2014.
 Approved Operator Scheme members are now represented on the BPA's Council of Representatives.